 Roopairs, a play on kangaroos and the word ‘repair’, is a fully responsive web platform that helps restaurants manage their equipment.
 The platform is accessible from any device with the capability of connecting restaurant managers with service providers.

 David said the problem within the restaurant industry is that restaurant owners spend an excessive amount of time and money on managing their equipment.
-Additionally, the way restaurants hire service providers is outdated and inefficient.
+Additionally, he said the way restaurants hire service providers is outdated and inefficient.

 “We realized we needed to improve the way the workflow happens between the two parties,” David said.
 “We solved that by having software which connects them seamlessly.”